Each planning authority has its own rules but general guidelines are

-- The playhouse does not have a floor area in excess of 30 square metres.
+- The playhouse should not have a floor area in excess of 30 square metres.

-- If the playhouse has a floor area of more than 20 square metres it should be 1 metre from the boundary.
+- If the playhouse has a floor area of more than 20 square metres, it should be at least 1 metre from the boundary.

 If your dwelling is listed or in a Conservation Area there maybe local planning differences.
 A quick phone call to the local planning department should clarify the situation and give peace of mind.

 Follow the link to the official government site on planning permission